 The main international treaty for women's rights Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) was adopted in 1979.
-By now, the CEDAW has been ratified by 185 United Nations member states and describes the global consensus on the changes that should take place to realise women's rights.
-Another important treaty is the UN Convention on the Political Rights of Women, which went into effect on 7 July 1954.
+The CEDAW describes the global consensus on the changes that should take place to realize women's rights..
+The Convention defines discrimination against women as "...any distinction, exclusion or restriction made on the basis of sex which has the effect or purpose of impairing or nullifying the recognition, enjoyment or exercise by women, irrespective of their marital status, on a basis of equality of men and women, of human rights and fundamental freedoms in the political, economic, social, cultural, civil or any other field."

 Equal participation of indigenous women during consultation procedures (based on the FPIC-principle) has to be guaranteed.
-The Beijing Declaration of Indigenous Women requires "equal political participation in the Indigenous and modern structures of sociopolitical structures and systems at all levels".
+The Beijing Declaration of Indigenous Women requires "equal political participation in the Indigenous and modern structures of socio-political structures and systems at all levels".